wmerfalen/tdm/README.md

 codebase to launch.

 # Dependencies
-libpqxx
+* libpqxx
-GSL
+* GSL
-lmdb
+* lmdb
-duktape
+* duktape
-postgresql
+* postgresql
-php7.0 (not really used right now)
+* php7.0 (not really used right now)

 # Special Thanks
-Grifter - Of CyberAssault
+* Grifter - CyberAssault Game Design
-Obfuscate - Of IRC
+* Obfuscate - Of IRC (real mentocful eh? @Obfuscate)
+* FearItself - Aliens Vs Predator MUD (coder/implementor).
+He may not remember me, but I remember the impact his MUD had on me, and for that I am grateful.
+* Gahan - CyberAssault (coder/implementor)
+* Xorg - CyberAssault (player)
-FearItself - Aliens Vs Predator MUD (coder/implementor) LMDB - For making an awesomely fast key/value store
+* The folks at LMDB - For making an awesomely fast key/value store
+* The geniuses behind the latest C++17 stuff.